wildanrhmn/logos/README.md

 ## Overview

 This is a sophisticated tender management system designed to streamline the process of tracking, archiving, and managing tenders.
-Built with Next.js and TypeScript, this application provides a robust and user-friendly interface for businesses to efficiently handle their tender-related operations.
+Built with Next.js and TypeScript.

 ## Features